Controlling headscale with remote CLI¶

 Troubleshooting¶

-- Make sure you have the same headscale version on your server and workstation
+- Make sure you have the same headscale version on your server and workstation.

-- If you do not have access to a trusted certificate (e.g. from Let's Encrypt), add your self signed certificate to the trust store of your OS or
+- If you don't have access to a trusted certificate (e.g. from Let's Encrypt), either: